werf/lockgate/README.md

 ### Kubernetes locker

-This locker uses specified kubernetes resource as a storage for locker data.
-Multiple processes which use this locker should have an access to the same kubernetes cluster.
+This locker uses specified Kubernetes resource as a storage for locker data.
+Multiple processes which use this locker should have an access to the same Kubernetes cluster.

 This locker allows distributed locking over multiple hosts.

-Create kubernetes locker as follows:
+Create a Kubernetes locker as follows:

 ```
 import "github.com/werf/lockgate"